rasti37/nim-strdec-ida/README.md

 ## 📝 Notes

+- The tool is written in Python3.
-- Only `PE` and `ELF` binaries are currently supported
+- Only `PE` and `ELF` binaries are currently supported.
-- strdec has been tested with IDA Pro 7.6 and 8.X
+- strdec has been tested with IDA Pro 7.6, 8.x and 9.x.